 Teacher certification program

 Wisconsin Lutheran College provides a welcoming campus in a vibrant community filled with opportunity.
-Because of WLC’s central location on the border of Milwaukee and suburban Wauwatosa, WI, students can take advantage of the area’s beautiful lakefront, cultural offerings, and internships at Fortune 500 companies.
+Because of WLC’s central location on the border of Milwaukee and suburban Wauwatosa, WI, students can take advantage of the area’s beautiful lakefront, cultural offerings, and internships.
 The warm and friendly campus offers modern residence halls and state-of-the-art facilities.
 WLC is situated across the street from the Milwaukee Regional Medical Center, an invaluable asset for students who are interested in healthcare and the sciences.
 The college’s proximity to Chicago gives students even more chances to explore the Midwest.

 VIBRANT CAMPUS LIFE

 The WLC experience goes far beyond the classroom.
 Campus life is full of energy and activity, bustling with social events, guest speakers, variety shows, Homecoming and Winterfest, open mic nights, art gallery openings, and fine arts performances.
 Students become part of a vibrant, fun community that is centered on the mission and vision of preparing Christian leaders.